Studying IP at UNH Law

 A Pioneer in Practice-Based Education

-The University of New Hampshire School of Law was founded with the goal of graduating well-educated IP lawyers will solid practice-based skills.
+The University of New Hampshire School of Law was founded with the goal of graduating well-educated IP lawyers with solid practice-based skills.
 Our goal has long been to produce graduates who operate at the level of a second- or third-year law firm associate.

 Practice-based IP education is a cornerstone of the Franklin Pierce Center for IP.
 We offer one of the most extensive and intensive intellectual property curriculums in the U.S. In addition, our formal classes are supplemented by a number of practice-based experiences:

 - Independent studies (for credit)